 It is unwise to sit back and wait for respective governments to ‘defeat’ Covid19 because the time it will take medical experts to get a cure or develop a vaccine is not certain.
-The situation therefore calls for a change of mindset to cope.
+The situation, therefore, calls for a change of mindset to cope.
 Change is inevitable.
-There is need to train the mind to handle change (force a mindset shift) and focus on the long-term goals.
+There is a need to train the mind to handle change (force a mindset shift) and focus on long-term goals.
 “A bend in the road is not the end of the road…….
 Unless you fail to make the turn.”
 Hellen Keller.

-- Revisit the Business Continuity Plan and update it to suit prevailing circumstances- business function and recovery priorities, alternate business site if need be, recovery plan and recovery phases, records backup, restoration plan, recovery teams and procedures.
+- Revisit the Business Continuity Plan and update it to suit prevailing circumstances- business function and recovery priorities, alternate business site if need be, recovery plan and recovery phases, records backup, the restoration plan, recovery teams, and procedures.

 - Review business plans to reflect the decline in demand (not applicable to entities dealing in Covid 19 essentials).
 Assess the risk management strategy.
 Is it still relevant given the Covid 19 disruption and aftermath?

 - Remote work (alternate business site).
 This working style has allowed people, particularly professionals to work outside the traditional office environment.
-Most entities have embraced this style of work and has delivered in the recent months.
-This alternative should be embraced and methods of making it better adopted.
+Most entities have embraced this style of work and have delivered it in recent months.
+This alternative should be embraced and methods of making it better adapted.
 Teams should be well facilitated.
-Flexible working arrangements should be embraced even after Covid 19 as new ways of delivering service that are less affected by emergencies.
+Flexible working arrangements should be embraced even after Covid 19 as new ways of delivering services that are less affected by emergencies.

 - Align IT systems to support evolving work requirements.

-- Continuous dialogue with clients – continuously seek seamless dialogue with clients.
+- A continuous dialogue with clients – continuously seek seamless dialogue with clients.
 Discuss the best ways of delivering service, amidst difficulties.
 This could be costly but it is a useful way of retaining clients.